No, they’re not the same. But they’re both great time-saving options that allow you to get more done in less time—here’s what you should know.

 In this article, we’ll break down the difference between transcription vs dictation so you can optimize your workflow with the best document creation tools around, including the best transcription services and dictation software.

 What is the difference between transcription vs dictation?

-Dictation is the process of speaking aloud to produce a document or other type of output, while transcription is the process of converting an audio file into written text.
+Dictation is the process of speaking aloud to produce a document or other type of output, while transcription is the process of converting a wav file into written text.
 It’s common to create a transcription from a dictation, and many modern pieces of software are capable of transcribing a dictation in real time.

 No matter what your use case, dictation and transcription can be a great time-saving option that allows you to get more done in less time.
 Transcription services are usually provided by professional typists, while dictation services rely on AI software and speech recognition technology to transcribe audio into text.